ldcvanderpoel/Burp-Wordlist-Generator/README.md

 # Burp-Wordlist-Generator
 Everyone in offensive cyber security (pentesting/bug bounty) uses the same wordlists (SecLists, WFuzz, Assetnode, etc.).
 Creating your own custom wordlists is necessary to differentiate yourself from hordes of automated scanners.
 This Burp extension extracts various data (path, parameter keys, parameter values, subdomains, etc.) from the Burp sitemap and stores this in respective wordlist files.
-These wordlists can then be used for directory/dns/parameter mining and brute-forcing.
+These wordlists can then be used for directory/dns/parameter brute-forcing.

 Currently, the following types of data are collected:
 - Paths